 Hidden Gems are Waiting for You!

 Sometimes when you live in a city you can forget that you live in…well…a city.
-Washington DC is full of beauty and interesting details, you’ve just got to get out of your apartment and go find them!
+Living in Washington DC is an experience full of beauty and interesting details, you’ve just got to get out of your apartment and go find them!